jtonic/handson-notifications/mapstruct.md

 - [x] mapping values on different beans hierarchy depths (same type, same name)
 - [x] Works fine with different names same type
 - [x] 2 fields as source map in one field as target (firstName, lastName -> fullName)
+- [x] 2 fields as source map in one field as target (firstName, lastName -> fullName) - with @AfterMapping
 - [ ] Running tests in spring containers slicing only the mapper bean
 - [ ] Works fine with classes generated for avro schema
 - [ ] Works fine with different type field mapping